 The goal is for the business to achieve diversity of thought.
 This achievement gets met when a business relies on different skills and experiences that these individuals bring to the table.

-By doing so, it helps to develop an effective business model that can meet the expectations of the 21st century.
-But hiring a workforce of like-minded individuals can actually hold the business back.
+Doing so helps to develop an effective business model that can meet the expectations of the 21st century.
+But hiring a workforce of like-minded individuals can hold the business back.

 4. Failure to Lead